Czechs of Croatia: History

 After the Treaty of Karlowitz in 1699, Slavonia changed hands from the Ottomans to Habsburgs, and the Muslim population fled.
 This left large swathes of land vacant, and the Habsburgs started to colonize new lands with people from all parts of their Empire.
-The first Czechs arrived in Slavonia around the 1750s, and were settled in Western Slavonia throughout the 19th century.
+The first Czechs arrived in Croatia around the 1750s, with the first documented site of mass Czech immigration being the village of Ivanovčani around 1792.The first Czechs were otherwise mostly settled in Western Slavonia throughout the 19th century.
 In Croatia, they could buy from ten or more acres of arable land for price of 1 acre they sold in the Czech lands.

 Czechs also settled other parts of Croatia such as Gorski kotar, and bigger cities where they were praised as skilled workers and clerks, but were assimilated in two or three generations.
 One of these urban Czechs was August Šenoa, a Croatian writer.
 Czechs soon found the need to culturally organise themselves, and in 1874 the first Česká Beseda (Czech word) was founded in Zagreb.
 This was an organization promoting Czech culture and the use of Czech in Croatia, and organised the first theater play in Czech in the same year.
 In time České Besedy (Czech plural of Česká Beseda) were founded all across Croatia, and opened Czech libraries and Sport societies of the Czech Sokol movement.
 In 1911 the first Czech newspaper started printing in Zagreb.

 The Kingdom of Serbs, Croats and Slovenes, established after the First World War, was very amicable to the Czech minority.
 This has been attributed to the cordial relations with Czechoslovakia during the interwar period, and joint Slavic roots.
 The first Czech school was open in 1922 in Daruvar, and first kindergarten in 1926 also in Daruvar.
 Czechs organized themselves politically and formed a Czech party which was active only in the first years of Kingdom.
 From 1922 the newspaper Jugoslávští Čechoslováci (Yugoslav Czechoslovaks) was printed in Duruvar.
 Czechs, just like Slovaks generally did not collaborate with the occupying powers during the World War II.
 Some of them left to Czechoslovakia after the war, but a number of them subsequently returned, as the communists seized power in Czechoslovakia.

 In Socialist, post World War II Yugoslavia Czechs enjoyed even greater rights, and more schools were opened.
 After the break-up of Yugoslavia, Czech areas were found near war operations and many Czechs participated in Croatian army.

 Czechs are officially recognized as an autochthonous national minority, and as such, they, together with the Slovaks of Croatia, elect a special representative to the Croatian Parliament.

 In the elections of 2000, 2003, and 2007, the Czech and Slovak representative was Zdenka Čunhil from the Croatian Peasant Party.